daattali/beautiful-jekyll/_posts/2020-04-22-change-vmnic-order-on-vsphere-host.md

     logical   pci#s00000001.01#0   vmnic1
     logical   pci#s00000001.00#0   vmnic0

-Let's say after a hardware change you have a gap between vmnic1 and vmnic4 and you don't want that.
+Let's say after a hardware change you have a gap between vmnic1 and vmnic4 and you are not happy with that.
 We want to replace vmnic4 with vmnic2 and vmnic5 with vmnic3.

 * Change the PCI alias.
 You essentially assign an alias to a Bus address.